muja/twitch/README.md

 curl -sSL https://raw.githubusercontent.com/muja/twitch/master/install.sh | sh
 ```

-### Step 2: Install Tampermonkey script (Groovemonkey not tested yet)
+### Step 2: Install Tampermonkey script (Greasemonkey not tested yet)

-Copy and paste the [Tampermonkey script](./tampermonkey/twitch.js) into your Tampermonkey/Groovemonkey browser plugin.
+Copy and paste the [Tampermonkey script](./tampermonkey/twitch.js) into your Tampermonkey/Greasemonkey browser plugin.

 You should be ready to go!